Scrum Master Anti-Patterns — 20 Signs Your Scrum Master Needs Help

-Scrum Master anti-patterns: The reasons why Scrum Masters violate the spirit of the Scrum Guide are multi-faceted.
-They run from ill-suited personal traits and the pursuit of individual agendas to frustration with the team itself.
+The reasons Scrum Masters violate the spirit of the Scrum Guide are multi-faceted.
+Typical Scrum Master anti-patterns run from ill-suited personal traits to complacency to pursuing individual agendas to frustration with the team itself.

 Read on and learn in this post on Scrum anti-patterns how you can identify if your Scrum Master needs support from the team.

 🗞 Shall I notify you about articles like this one?
 Awesome!
 You can sign up here for the ‘Food for Agile Thought’ newsletter and join 35,000-plus subscribers.